 auto& LAM = GetWorld()->GetLatentActionManager();

-Note that I was mainly using auto* and auto&, and that’s what I’d suggest using most of the time, especially in UE game code.
-“Raw” auto and auto&& have more hidden traps and footguns:
+Note that I was mainly using auto* and auto&, and that’s what I’d suggest using most of the time in code interacting with the engine, where UObjects don’t conform to RAII, and interfaces are not consistently designed, and TObjectPtr’s existence makes things even more complicated.

 const auto a = Cast<AActor>(Object); // This is not const AActor*!